HueSamai/CementSource/CementMod/src/Modules/NetBeard/README.md

 </p>

 # NetBeard
-NetBeard is a BepInEx plugin and networking library used for developing multiplayer mods for Gang Beasts.
+NetBeard is a networking module used for developing multiplayer mods for Gang Beasts.